 F6 = 975g

 The F6 is visibly smaller and lighter in its stock configuration.
 Do not mistake the smaller, lighter attribute for inferior however.
 The F5 is constructed as a cast, aluminum alloy body where as the F6’s top plate, bottom and front cover were made of the stronger and lighter magnesium alloy, with only the back door being made of the slightly cheaper aluminum alloy.
 If you prefer that solid, beefy feeling of the F5, imagine that same feeling in a trimmer, tighter, smaller package.
-The feeling of holding the F6 compared to the F5 is just as solid and confidence inspiring as the F5 – without the mass.
+The feeling of holding the F6 compared to the F5 is just as solid and confidence inspiring as the F5 – without the mass or weight.

 If it does take physical size and weight to impress, the MB-40 can be mounted to the bottom of the camera, making it actually slightly taller than the F5 and when using Lithium batteries in the F5, actually slightly heavier.
 But somehow through the miracle of brilliant design, the F6 still feels lighter.

-When I configure my F5 and F6 identically as follows:
+Configuring the F5 and F6 as follows:

 – The F5 with the Kirk L-bracket and 8 Duracell Alkaline batteries 3 pounds, 8 and 3/4 ounces (this weight drops with Lithium batteries).